Bible Meaning: Child of the sun

 After Joseph and the Pharaoh he served died, however, the situation dramatically changed for the Israelites in Egypt.
 The new ruler, aware that the children of Israel had multiplied immensely, believed they were a potential threat to the country.
-In order to curtail the threat he made God's people into slaves, using them as cheap labor to build "treasure cities" such as Rameses and Pithom (Exodus 1:8 - 9, 11).
+In order to curtail the perceived threat, he made God's people into slaves.
+He ends up using them as cheap labor to build "treasure cities" such as Rameses and Pithom (Exodus 1:8 - 9, 11).

-Years later, when God sent Moses and Aaron to free his people from slavery, they left from Rameses to the Promised Land after the death of the firstborn (Numbers 33).
+Years later, when God sends Moses and Aaron to free his people from slavery, they leave from Rameses to the Promised Land after the miraculous death of the firstborn (Numbers 33).

 Genesis 47:1, 11

 Then Joseph came and told Pharaoh, and said, My father and my brethren, and their flocks, and their herds, and all that they have, are come out of the land of Canaan; and, behold, they are in the land of Goshen . . .

 And Joseph placed his father and his brethren, and gave them a possession in the land of Egypt, in the best of the land, in the land of Rameses, as Pharaoh had commanded.